Indomethacin: 7 things you should know

 - Indomethacin may be taken to relieve pain and inflammation.

 - Indomethacin works by blocking the effects of the enzymes cyclooxygenase (COX)-1 and COX-2.
 This prevents prostaglandin synthesis (prostaglandins elevate body temperature and make nerve endings more sensitive to pain transmission).

 - Indomethacin belongs to a group of medicines known as NSAIDs (nonsteroidal anti-inflammatory drugs).

 - Effective for the relief of pain and inflammation associated with osteoarthritis, rheumatoid arthritis, ankylosing spondylitis, acute painful shoulder (bursitis or tendonitis), and acute gouty arthritis.

-- Available as immediate-release capsules and suspension, extended-release capsules, and as a suppository.
+- Available as immediate-release capsules, suspension, extended-release capsules, and suppository form.

 - Generic indomethacin is available.